 Trevor G. Browne is a Title I school, meaning more than 80% of the student body receives free breakfast and lunch daily.
 With 340 students, the school boasts one of the largest choir programs in Arizona.

-The school will receive the drums in December.
-Meeker looks to implement the instrument for the upcoming Winter concert on December 13, where the students will perform a wide array of songs that expand across different cultures.
+The school received the drums in December and immediately put them into use at the school’s Winter concert, where the students performed a wide array of songs that expand across different cultures.

 “My biggest job is through music, to give kids an opportunity to explore their world and express their emotions, cultures and life experiences.
 So it’s definitely a little bigger than just teaching a couple of songs,” Meeker said.